-According to the 'General Controller' of places of freedom deprivation, while the capacity of the CRA does not call for major criticism, ", the maintenance of the premises, inevitably subject to severe degradations, leaves a great deal to be desired. [...]
-A state of disrepair (broken lights, unusable window closures, blocked pipes, odours...) is present in many of the centres visited ".178 The Controller revealed also in 2011 that the material conditions of the meals preparation were often flawed (the clean circuits were not distinct from the dirty circuits"...) and the quality and even the quantity served were
+According to the 'General Controller' of places of freedom deprivation, while the capacity of the CRAs does not call for major criticism, "the maintenance of the premises, inevitably subject to severe degradations, leaves a great deal to be desired. [...]
+A state of disrepair (broken lights, unusable window closures, blocked pipes, odours...) is present in many of the centres visited".343 The presence of rats is described in several centres.
+In an interview to the French Press Agency (AFP) on 20 February 2014, one of the persons held in the detention centre in Marseille stated that the temperatures are so cold at night that it is difficult to sleep and that there are rats and dirt.344

+The Controller also revealed in 2011 that the material conditions for preparing meals were often flawed (the clean circuits were not distinct from the dirty circuits...) and the quality and even the quantity served were insufficient.
+In addition, "none of the centres visited served dishes suitable to religious instructions of a great number of persons detained".345